satellite-image-deep-learning/techniques/README.md

 * [SIGNA](https://github.com/kyle-one/SIGNA) -> code for 2022 [paper](https://arxiv.org/abs/2208.02613): Semantic Interleaving Global Channel Attention for Multilabel Remote Sensing Image Classification
 * [Satellite Image Classification](https://github.com/rocketmlhq/rmldnn/tree/main/tutorials/satellite_image_classification) using rmldnn and Sentinel 2 data
 * [PBDL](https://github.com/Usman1021/PBDL) -> code for 2022 [paper](https://www.mdpi.com/2072-4292/14/23/5913): Patch-Based Discriminative Learning for Remote Sensing Scene Classification
+* [EmergencyNet](https://github.com/ckyrkou/EmergencyNet) -> identify fire and other emergencies from a drone

 ## Segmentation
  Segmentation will assign a class label to each **pixel** in an image.
 Single class models are often trained for road or building segmentation, with multi class for land use/crop type classification. **Note** that many articles which refer to 'hyperspectral land classification' are actually describing semantic segmentation.
 Note that cloud detection can be addressed with semantic segmentation and has its own section [Cloud detection & removal](https://github.com/robmarkcole/satellite-image-deep-learning#cloud-detection--removal).
 Read more about segmentation in my post [A brief introduction to satellite image segmentation with neural networks](https://www.satellite-image-deep-learning.com/p/a-brief-introduction-to-satellite-365)